Home » Articles » Customers vs consumers: Key differences between the two groups

 • Motive – Customers mostly buy things for resale or consumption.
 Consumers only have consumption in mind while looking for products to buy.

-Both customers and consumers are important in the concept of consumerism.
+Both a customer and a consumer are important in the concept of consumerism.
 The absence of both groups can break the economic chain and lead to problems that may tank the economy.

 Demand is the “main root” of creating any product or service.
 Most manufacturers offer new products or services according to the wants and needs of consumers and customers.